Rizama-Victor/Development-of-a-House-Price-Prediction-Model/README.md

     To further improve the model, ridge and lasso regression estimators were set up and hyperparameter tuning was performed (e.g., via `GridSearchCV`) using cross-validation to find the best regularization strengths.
 The best model configuration discovered was re-trained on the training data.

 13. **Model Performance Re-evaluation**
-    Regression metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), Root MSE (RMSE), and R² score were computed using `sklearn.metrics` to assess accuracy and fit.
+    Regression metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), Root MSE (RMSE), and R² score were re-computed using `sklearn.metrics` to assess accuracy and fit of the re-trained model.

 14. **Re-visualization of the results**
     Diagnostic plots (residual plots, feature importance or coefficients) were produced with `matplotlib` and `seaborn` to re-inspect model behavior and assumptions.